sciZer0/7/v/README.md

 <p align="center">In Brief </p>

 **Motto**:<br>
-A hundred million people, and even more so, hundreds of millions of people will always find a way to financially support 400 useful people.
+A hundred million people, or even more so, hundreds of millions of people will always find a way to financially support 400 useful people.

 <br>